Non-existence of ground states in the translation invariant Nelson model: Introduction

-In fact we shall prove that $H(\xi)$ has no ground state for any non-zero coupling strength and $\xi\in \RR^3$.
+In fact, we shall prove that $H_\mu(\xi)$ has no ground state for any non-zero coupling strength $\mu$ and $\xi\in \RR^3$.
 Our proof is based on strategy used by I. Herbst and D. Hasler, but we remove the assumption regarding the existence of a non-zero derivative.
-Instead we use rotation invariance of the map $\xi\mapsto \inf(\sigma(H(\xi)))$, non degeneracy of ground states and the HVZ-theorem.
+Instead, we use rotation invariance of the map $\xi\mapsto \inf(\sigma(H_\mu(\xi)))$, non degeneracy of ground states and the HVZ-theorem to reach our conclusion.